ryanmaclean/choose_devops/story.md

 Wasn't sure what you meant about "CI/CD" so I just wrote down what we used at my last place: Team Foundation Server - same thing, right?

+# The New VP
+The new VP has negotiated a fantastic deal with Oracle Cloud!
+Based on our current runway, they'd like you to switch from
+$CLOUD to Oracle Cloud by next week.

+Don't worry about other deliverables, saving money is the most important thing right now.
+Anyway, should just be a couple of days work - they're just clouds, right?